 The Hilton Netherland Plaza Hotel in Cincinnati has 561 guest rooms and suites which all feature the popular Serenity Bed.
 The hotel has a main lobby and a mezzanine which features half an acre of rare Brazilian rosewood.
 German and Egyptian décor also adorn the area.
 There are ceiling murals, exquisitely detailed frescoes, a pair of matching seahorses and the original Rookwood fountain.

 The hotel has various areas which are not to be missed by visitors.
 The renowned Hall of Mirrors was modeled after the Palace of Versailles in Paris.
 The Continental Room has striking floor-to-ceiling windows.
 There are gorgeous chandeliers and frescoes of the four seasons.
 The hotel’s nightclub has also been converted into the Pavilion Room.
-The hotel’s Restaurants at Palm Court has been voted as the top restaurants in the United States.
+The hotel’s Restaurant at Palm Court has been voted one of the top restaurants in the United States.

 - Individual heating and air controls